England schedule for Test series in India announced

 The fifth Test will start on 11 March and England captain Ben Stokes' side will be hoping to win in India for the first time since 2012.

-India won the last series 3-1 when they hosted England in 2021.
+When India last hosted England in 2021, they won the series 3-1.

 Prior to the series, India will play Australia in three one-dayers in September before the men's World Cup.